 The typical cod liver oil/supplement user in these studies differs from non-supplement users.
 People who consume supplements were more likely to live a healthier lifestyle (higher physical activity levels, diets with more fruits, vegetables, fatty fish, and vitamin D, and non-smoking) and a better socioeconomic status (higher education, higher income) compared to non-supplement users.
-Thus, the effect of cod liver oil on health is harder to isolate [R, R, R].
+Thus, the effect of cod liver oil on health is harder to isolate [88, 89, 90].

 Some studies have only been done on animals (mice and rats).

-There are no strict guidelines on the recommended dosage of cod liver oil.
+Because cod liver oil is not approved by the FDA for any conditions, there are no strict guidelines on its recommended dosage.
 However, because high doses of vitamin A can be harmful, it’s important not to take too high a dose.

 - 500 mg/day of DHA and EPA, equivalent to 0.5 tsp or 2.5 mL of cod liver oil.